nikolas1993/cloudFormationTemplates/stateMachine-lambda/README.md

 # Exercices Nikolas
-Template for creating a simple state machine that calls a lambda function
+Template for creating a simple state machine that calls a lambda function and displays an "hello" message

 ## Build & Deploy